samyak1999/previous-bnomial-questions/April_22.md

 A discussion starts with some initial ideas.
 Which of the following evaluation metrics would be the best for this problem?

-    -The team should use the recall of the model, as defined by the percentage of detected pedestrians with respect to every image containing a pedestrian.
+ - [ ] The team should use the recall of the model, as defined by the percentage of detected pedestrians with respect to every image containing a pedestrian.
-    -The team should use the precision of the model, as defined by the percentage of legitimate detected pedestrians with respect to every detected pedestrian.
+ - [ ] The team should use the precision of the model, as defined by the percentage of legitimate detected pedestrians with respect to every detected pedestrian.
-    -The team should use the Fβ-Score of the model with a high value of β.
+ - [x] The team should use the Fβ-Score of the model with a high value of β.
-    -The team should use the Fβ-Score of the model with a low value of β.
+ - [ ] The team should use the Fβ-Score of the model with a low value of β.
 ---
 ### 19/04/22
 ***Thinking about softmax***